Coupled bialgebras and Lions trees: Lions forests and the associated coupled bialgebra

-\begin{remark} While Definition \ref{definition:Lions-Partition-Tree} may be confusing, it has a highly visual interpretation which helps to illustrate the link between Lions trees and the mean-field elementary differentials that are mentioned in \cite{salkeld2022ExamplePRP}, \cite{salkeld2021Probabilistic2} and \cite{2021Probabilistic} (to name a few).
+\begin{remark} While Definition \ref{definition:Lions-Partition-Tree} may be confusing given we have another definition for Lions forests that matches with the notation of Section \ref{section:ProbabilisticRoughPaths}, it has a highly visual interpretation which helps to illustrate the link between Lions trees and the mean-field elementary differentials that are mentioned in \cite{salkeld2022ExamplePRP}, \cite{salkeld2021Probabilistic2} and \cite{2021Probabilistic} (to name a few).
 For this remark, we will completely avoid a discussion of higher order Lions calculus and instead treat this definition at a purely abstract level.